Committees and working groups

 Working group meetings are relatively informal.
 They provide time and space for exploratory and detailed discussions, and the time to reflect and check facts before the group makes recommendations to the Parish Council or Resources Committee).

-The Policy Working Group meets to review internal policies and annually to review the level of insurance cover prior to renewal.
+The Policy Working Group meets to review internal policies and and procedures on a rolling basis, and annually to review the level of insurance cover prior to renewal.

 The Planning Working Group is an informal discussion group that meets when needed, to discuss the more complex individual planning applications in detail.

 The Finance Working Group meets during November, December and January to discuss options before the Parish Council meets to prepare and recommend a draft budget for the following financial year.
 By law, only the full Parish Council can set the budget and precept.
-These key decisions usually takes place in January.
+These key decisions usually take place in January during a public meeting.

 The Flood Working Group formed as the Parish Council's response to two severe surface water flooding incidents in 2018.
 The Group brings together residents with local knowledge, landowners and outside expertise, with the aim of reducing the risk of further incidents.
 Members are developing a Flood Plan that collates and applies local knowledge.
 This document will enable emergency services to make a coordinated response to future flood events.
 Group members are also trained as Flood Wardens to act as the local eyes and ears, and increase community resilience.
 The Parish Council is affiliated to the National Flood Forum, a charity which supports communities and individuals at risk of flooding and helps flood action groups to develop innovative local solutions to local problems.